phpgt/Json/README.md

 Structured, type-safe, immutable JSON objects.
 ==============================================

 Built on top of [PHP.Gt/DataObject][dataobject], this repository adds JSON-specific compatibility.
-The main usage will be the `JsonObjectBuilder` class that can be used to build a type of `JsonObject` from a JSON string or decoded JSON object (from `json_decode`).
+The main usage will be via the `JsonObjectBuilder` class that can be used to build a type of `JsonObject` from a JSON string or decoded JSON object (from `json_decode`).

 The purpose of using these classes to represent decoded JSON data is to provide a type-safe, immutable interface to the enclosed data.